Understanding Your Medication Results

 Drug-Gene Interactions

-When your metabolizer phenotype has clinical implications for specific medications, the report lists each affected drug with:
+When your metabolizer phenotype has clinical implications for specific medications, your results list each affected drug with:

 • The medication name and drug class